- IDEA Home

 Qualcomm Fellow-Mentor-Advisor (FMA) Fellowships

-The Qualcomm Fellow-Mentor-Advisor Fellowship is a 12-month fellowship program for outstanding UCSD Jacobs School of Engineering doctoral students nominated by their Faculty Advisors.
+The Qualcomm Fellow-Mentor-Advisor Fellowship is a fellowship program for outstanding UCSD Jacobs School of Engineering doctoral students nominated by their Faculty Advisors.

 Up to 4 FMA fellowships will be awarded this year.